Skip to content

 Instead, this tool specifically focuses on session persistence and defers window management to your os wm.

 Using zmx with ssh is a first-class citizen.
-Instead of sshing into your remote system with a single terminal and n tmux panes, you open n terminals and run ssh for all of them.
+Instead of using ssh to remote into your system with a single terminal and n tmux panes, you open n terminals and run ssh for all of them.
 This might sound tedious, but there are tools to make this a delightful workflow.

 First, create an ssh config entry for your remote dev server: